Upcoming Events

 The Toronto Society of Architects’ Gingerbread City is a fantastical metropolis where you can eat the walls and taste the lamp posts.
+Our showcase is as diverse as our city, with the only rule being that all elements must be edible.
 Back for a second year, this year’s city is filled with unique creations built by architects, bakers and clever place makers including flavorful student residences, tasty Victorians, and freshly baked parks!
 You will even find some edible renditions of our city’s most recognizable landmarks and delicious inspirations from cities far away.

 Ready to explore?
-Click on the images below to take a closer look of these edible creations, see additional content including pictures and descriptions, and learn more about their design.
+Click on the images below to take a closer look at these edible creations, see additional content including pictures, animations, and descriptions, and learn more about their design.

 Want to see some of these creations in person?
-This year we have partnered with The Maker Bean Café where a selection of these edible creations are on display — both at the storefront window and inside the café.
-Scroll down for more information about the in-person display, including hours, dates and address.
+This year we have partnered with The Maker Bean Café where a selection of these edible creations are on display — both at the storefront window and inside the café through to January 4, 2022.

 Berczy Park